fulfillmenttools/fulfillmenttools-sdk-typescript/README.md

 await fftOrderService.create(fftOrder);
 ```

-By default, logging is disabled.
-If you wish to have the HttpClient logging enabled, just add a boolean to your `FftApiClient`:
+By default, HTTP request logging is disabled.
+If you wish to have it logging enabled, just add a boolean to your `FftApiClient`:
 ```typescript
 import { FftApiClient, FftOrderService, OrderForCreation } from '@fulfillmenttools/fulfillmenttools-sdk-typescript';